RFM(E) analysis overview

 - Where to focus your efforts in order to receive bigger value?

-- Build personalized marketing retention campaigns?
+- How to build personalized marketing retention campaigns?

 - Who are your best users?